-In this page you can find a description of the data import file format with all the information we need to provide our demand forecasting and inventory optimization service.
+In this page you will discover how to use the Intuendi’s file format, with all the data needed to exploit the potential of our demand forecasting and inventory optimization service.
 Formats available for your files are the following:

 - 1. CSV: comma-separated values file.

 - 2. Excel (XLSX): Microsoft Excel file with XLSX extension.

 - 3. Excel (XLS): Microsoft Excel file with XLS extension.